 The pillow has an uncompressed loft of about 3.25”, but when you lay your head on it, the loft drops to about 2.75”.
 There’s a real chance that you won’t find it tall enough for back sleeping, but this is definitely the most ideal position for the pillow.

-The answer is: possibly.
+For side sleepers, the Purple Pillow is a possibility, not a sure thing.
 We think it will be nice for petite side sleepers, but if you have a medium or large frame, we sincerely doubt that you’ll like this pillow.

 Slumber Yard team member Matt slept with the Purple Pillow and said that the pillow was simply too thin for sleeping on his side.
 For reference, Matt is 6’ 0″ and weighs about 190 lb.